 Lace has been a fashionable, sought-after item.
 Fine lace has adorned church alters.
 Royalty has worn elaborate laces.
 Lace was smuggled from country to country.
 Women’s intimate apparel was and still is trimmed with lace.

-Tatting is one of the laces not reproduced by machine.
-It seems machines have not been invented that can create the tatted knot.
+Tatting is one of the laces not reproduced by machine until recently.
+Embroidery machines make what appears to be the tatted knot.
 This knot, the tatted knot, is known as a “double stitch”.
 It is a double half-hitch, or Lark’s Head, knot.

 A row of tatted knots can form a straight chain or a circular ring.
 Creative tatters form rings and chains into any shape and project imaginable from baby bonnets to lace collars to trim blouse necklines, from table doilies to dainty earrings, from a lacy flat Stanley to a 3-dimensional Minion, from a petite doily for a collector’s miniature house to a full-size table cloth.
 The creations are unlimited!